-Slack Enterprise Grid: are you going on or off the grid?
+Slack Enterprise Grid: are you on or off the grid?

 Slack Enterprise Grid offers power through versatility and scalability for large customers.
 Businesses are using more tools than ever before to stay connected.
 As the need for collaboration grows, a single Slack workplace may not be enough to empower your team.